STEllAR-GROUP/phylanx/docs/sphinx/manual/software_stack.rst

 the root node will call the evaluation function of all of its children and those primitives will call the evaluation functions of their children.
-This process will continue until the the leaf nodes have been reached where the primitives evaluation functions do not depend on other primitives to be resolved
+This process will continue until the leaf nodes have been reached where the primitives evaluation functions do not depend on other primitives to be resolved
 (e.g. a primitive which is a constant, a primitive